joshmarinacci/canvasdeepdive-book/presentations/ble.md

 ---

-@And another option is to buy a board where the maker has done the hard work of creating a custom profile for you.
+@note And another option is to buy a board where the maker has done the hard work of creating a custom profile for you.
 Red Bear Labs and Dr. Kroll have provided alternative firmware for ANCS and iBeacon support.
 ---